premake/premake-core/README.txt

  Until an official release is made you will need to use an existing Premake 3.x executable to generate the project files.
-Grab a binary or executable package from the project site at:
+Grab a binary or source package from the project site at:

    http://premake.sourceforge.net/